-It’s not the first thing you’d consider when building or installing a fire pit – but drainage is of course a big issue.
+It’s not the first thing you’d consider when building a fixed in-ground fire pit – but drainage is of course a big issue.

 How Do You Keep Water From Pooling in a Fire Pit?

 While many portable metal fire pits of large bowl design come with a hole in the bottom, this is to fuel the fire with oxygen from underneath rather than for drainage.